Close Search

 Nevada Elk Season Dates

-The archery hunt is typically the best time to put your tag on a giant bull.
+The archery hunt is the best time to put your tag on a giant bull.
 Nearly every unit in Nevada can produce a 350” bull on the archery hunt.
-Most archery hunts in Nevada run August 25–September 16, which doesn’t sound that great for the rut, but elk tend to rut earlier here than other states, and these are great rut hunts for mature bulls during September.
-Units 061 and 062 can be tough without the aid of the rut as these seasons take place August 16–31.
+Most archery hunts in Nevada run August 25 through September 16.
+While that doesn’t sound great for the rut, elk tend to rut earlier here than other states, and these are great rut hunts for mature bulls during September.
+Units 061 and 062 can be tough, as these seasons take place August 16 through 31 and lack the aid of the rut.
+Unit 078 dates are September 6 through 20, which align perfectly with the Nevada elk rut.

 Five of the muzzleloader hunts will take place during some phase of the rut.
-Those units are 061, 062, 072, 078, and 161.
-For this year, the muzzleloader hunt in 072 was moved to October 5–21 and unit 161 was rotated to September 13–30.
-The muzzleloader hunt in 161 is going to be awesome with a couple giant bulls being harvested.
-The rest of the muzzleloader hunts are going to start October 22nd.
-Most of the mature bulls have pulled off the cows by October 22nd and can be difficult to find as they are not moving much at all.
+Units 061 and 062 will have a September 1 through 16 season.
+Units 072 and 078 will have an October 5 through 21 season.
+Unit 161 will again have a September 17 through 30 season.
+The muzzleloader hunt on unit 161 is going to be awesome again this year.
+Last year, it produced a 400” bull.
+The rest of the muzzleloader hunts are going to start October 22.
+Most of the mature bulls have pulled off the cows by October 22 and can be difficult to find as they are not moving much at all.

-All of the elk units available to non-residents have rifle hunts, with the exception of unit 062 with just one hunt.
-Unit 061, which opens on October 5th, is the only rifle hunt that will have a little rut activity.
-A few rifle hunts open October 22nd, but most are in November and into December, which can make for some cold weather hunting.
-These rifle hunts can be physically demanding as none of the bulls are typically in easy spots and have been pushed around and up higher on the mountains from preceding elk and deer hunts.
+All of the elk units available to non-residents will have two rifle hunts, with the exception of unit 062 which will have just one hunt.
+Unit 061, which opens on October 5, is the only rifle hunt that will have a little rut activity.
+A few rifle hunts open October 22, but most are run during November and into December, which can make for some cold weather hunting.
+These rifle hunts can be physically demanding; none of the bulls is typically an easy spot, having been pushed around and up higher on the mountains from preceding elk and deer hunts.

 For specific units and dates, check the regulations.